 Are companies aware of the risk of insider threats?

 It is getting better.
 Not so long ago, businesses mainly concentrated on potential threats coming from the outside, and they always started their security journey by implementing a firewall and an antivirus software.
 There is nothing wrong with that; of course, companies need to protect themselves from outsider threats!
-But insider threats should not be overlooked or underestimated, as so many data loss incidents happen due to employees.
+But insider threats should not be overlooked or underestimated – in fact, most data loss incidents happen due to insider threats.
 Nowadays, especially in some countries – such as the Netherlands or the UK – the debate is focused on how DLP solutions and protection against outsider threats coexist.
 Companies in these countries often opt for a layered security system, taking their solutions from multiple providers.
 In combination, the various security solutions can create a system of protection that is difficult to penetrate.
-In Europe, we can see significant progress, largely due to GDPR.
+In Europe, we can see significant progress, a result largely due to GDPR.
 The regulation forced companies to look closely at risks to their data.
 Now, when we meet a potential customer, we no longer have to explain the basics of data protection – they already know that some data is especially sensitive and, consequently, needs thorough protection.

 Human-centric rather than data-centric approach

 The popularity of DLP solutions is on the rise.
 Do you know why?